quadratech188/google-classroom-utils/README.md

 - Move it to a directory where it won't be accidentally deleted.

+> [!NOTE]
+> The automatic installation is currently only supported on Linux.
+On Windows the daemon will output the manifest.json file, which you will have to install manually.

 - Run `$EXE_NAME install $BROWSER`, where:
     - `$EXE_NAME` is the filename of the executable you downloaded
     - `$BROWSER` is: